Tool Holders Information

 - Tapping chucks are designed to hold tapping tools for threading operations.

 When selecting tool holders, buyers need to specify a mounting style.

-- Caterpillar®developed the CAT® mountingstyle, which is sometimes called the V-flange, to standardize the tooling for its machines.
+Caterpillar®developed the CAT® mounting style, sometimes called the V-flange, to standardize the tooling for its machines.
 Designations such asCAT-40, CAT-50 and CAT-60 refer to the NMTB taper size.
 (Caterpillar and CAT are registered trademarks of Caterpillar, Inc.)